PrimWeb/freeboard/README.md

 * Async compatibility: your newInstance data source function can be async, widgets will still load after sources
 * Async compatibility: if a calculated value expression returns a promise, we resolve it and use the result.

-* We use FontAwesome.
-Everything just works if you run directly, but if you embed, you may have to override the path to  @font-face FontAwesome with the right file.
+* We use IcoFont.
+Everything just works if you run directly, but if you embed, you may have to override the path to  @font-face IcoFont with the right file.
 * Datasources have a new setting type: button.
 It takes an 'html' content param and an 'onclick' function that gets passed the (settungs,instanceobj)

 * New widget setting type: trumbowyg-html, which works like the text widget, except you get a WYSYWIG editor wiht drag and drop image support(cpnverts to data URI)